Updated: Aug 12

 The forgivable amount is limited to 133% of payroll costs (payroll cost is 75% of the limit).

-In a hypothetical scenario where the business took a 50,000 loan and payroll costs are only $20,000, assuming no change in full time equivalent or FTE, and the rest of the loan is used for qualified expenses — the loan forgiveness would be maximized at $26,600 and amount that would have to be repaid is $23,400.
+In a hypothetical scenario where the business took a 50,000 loan and payroll costs are only $20,000, assuming no change in full-time equivalent or FTE, and the rest of the loan is used for qualified expenses — the loan forgiveness would be maximized at $26,600 and the amount that would have to be repaid is $23,400.

-Payroll costs are calculated by adding the gross wages (include any cash compensation, exclude any non-cash), health insurance, retirement contributions, state and local taxes.
-Gross wages per employee is limited to $15,385 or the eight-week equivalent of $100,000 a year.
+Payroll costs are calculated by adding the gross wages (including any cash compensation, exclude any non-cash), health insurance, retirement contributions, and state and local taxes.
+Gross wages per employee are limited to $15,385 or the eight-week equivalent of $100,000 a year.

-Owner-employee gross wages is limited to an eight-week equivalent of their applicable compensation of 2019.
+Owner-employee gross wages are limited to an eight-week equivalent of their applicable compensation for 2019.
 Any amount over the 2019 equivalent is excluded from the forgivable payroll costs.